Jičín Airfield: Local Traffic Regulations and Restrictions

-The airport is designed for use by VFR flights in the day time and parachute jumping operation.
+The airfield is designed for use by VFR flights in the day time and parachute jumping operation.
 Operational hours are 8:00-15:00 UTC in SAT, SUN, HOL from 15 April to 15 October.
-Outside operational hours arrivals are permitted only by prior arrangement with airfield operator (check on a serviceability of movement areas).
-Arrivals of aircraft without two-way radio communication are possible only by previous agreement with airfield operator.
+Outside operational hours arrivals are permitted only by prior arrangement with the airfield operator (check on a serviceability of movement areas).
+Arrivals of aircraft without two-way radio communication are possible only by previous agreement with the airfield operator.